happypeter/githome/wiki.md

 ## Plumping

+- incoming water must come into the yard from west
+  - I became convinced of this after I did trench for the sewer.
 - sewer pipes
   - from house foundation hole to the inlet of septic tank, 4.2m
   - from house foundation hole to the inlet of drywell, 7m